Confluence 3.5-beta3 ("Beta 3") Release Notes

 Improved Crowd SSO configuration

-Confluence 3.5 now ships with everything you need to configure SSO when using a Crowd server for centralised user authentication.
+Confluence 3.5 now ships with everything you need to configure SSO when using a Crowd server for centralized user authentication.
 To enable this, administrators just need to:

 - Ensure the Crowd directory is configured in the User Directories administration console